brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 protobuf cumulatively faster by : 655ms, ratio: 9.972603
 ```

 Naturally, there's variance with the timing each time you run the program, but I've generally seen ratios in the range of 6-11 implying that Protobuf serialization/deserialization can regularly outperform JSON by a factor of 10 without factoring in network latency.
-But factoring in the decreased size of the Protobuf object, it makes sense that it would move significantly faster over the wire compared to a JSON object.
+But factoring in the decreased size of the Protobuf object, it makes sense that it would move significantly faster over the wire compared to a JSON object anyway.
+The only question then (and this is probably going to be a topic of Round Two) is what kind of relative speed advantage we'd see in a more holistic test case.

-The conclusion is that in this very specific setup, Protobuf is better at least in terms of performance.
-But here are some reasons it might not be worth it:
+But the conclusion for this very specific setup is pretty simple.
+It appears that Protobuf is better, at least in terms of runtime performance.
+But here are some reasons it might not be worth it to utilize this technology in a production codebase:

 * your API services are fast enough
 * the bottleneck to the performance of your APIs lies elsewhere in the code